afiafahmida/Online-Store-with-Reviews/README.md

 # Online-Store-with-Reviews
- Online Store with Reviews is a Projects developed by using HTML ,CSS, JS , PHP and MY SQL
+Online Store with Reviews is a Project that was developed using HTML ,CSS, JS , PHP and MY SQL